 The first year of the MBS program provides a common educational experience for all students, during which students engage in group collaborations to solve problems facing industry from numerous perspectives.
 The courses meet in-person once or twice per week with open-ended team projects that occur regularly throughout the semester.

 Beginning in the spring of the first year, and continuing through the second year, students select electives to focus-in on a particular field of interest.
 All MBS students are required to complete 6 units of 400-level business courses, 6 units of 400-level technical courses, and 3 units of 400-level data analytics.
-Students may focus their studies further by choosing one of five concentrations:
+Students may focus their studies further by choosing one of seven concentrations:

 The MBS program emphasizes industry experiences throughout the curriculum, both within courses and directly.
 In the first semester, students complete a professional development course including attending skills workshops, industry talks, and company info sessions.

 In the summer between the first and second year, students get first-hand industry experience during their required summer internship.
 The internship serves as a launching point into their future careers.

 In the second year, students take part in the Team Master’s Project, the capstone of the MBS program in which teams of three to six students work with sponsoring companies in a consulting capacity to solve real problems.